 ACCOMMODATION: We will stay in two distinctly different types of accommodation on this tour: Typical western style accommodation with private bathrooms, and Japanese style Minshukus (primarily in Hokkaido and usually four nights total).
 The Minshukus are normally large shared rooms for 2 or 3 people.
 The bathrooms are large, shared bathrooms.
 There is some etiquette about the use of such bathrooms, and we will discuss this at the start of the tour.
 Minshukus do not have single accommodations available, and the single supplement for this tour has been calculated based only on the accommodations where we can provide single rooms.
 We use the Minshukus because they are located at some of the best birding localities, and some of their owners are birders that supply excellent local information.
 They also provide a distinct and unique Japanese ‘flavor’ to the tour, and most people really enjoy the experience of staying in them.

 PHOTOGRAPHY: This is a birding tour, but casual photographers will have great opportunities to photograph birds, Snowy Monkeys, and scenery.
 Photo opportunities on Hokkaido are particularly good.
 We should have a cruise from Rausu to see Steller’s Sea-Eagles and White-tailed Eagles on the ice flow (if it has arrived).
 We should also have great opportunities to photograph Japanese Cranes waking in the Setsuri River and dancing on the snow at the feeding sites.
 Please bear in mind that all of these are weather dependent.
 There are feeders at our lodge at Karuizawa and Nemuro although we will watch these through glass.
 We often get good shots of birds such as ducks and gulls in the harbors of Hokkaido.
-Serious bird photographers may wish to check out our Japan Photo Journey.
+Serious bird photographers may wish to check out our Japan Photo Tour.

 TRAVEL REQUIREMENTS: A valid passport is required for entry into Japan.
 It must be valid for at least 6 months past the time of your scheduled return.
 Currently, visas are not required for citizens of the US, Canada, the UK, Western Europe, Australia, and New Zealand.
 For other countries, please check your nearest embassy or consulate for current requirements, or ask us for help.
 Travel requirements are subject to change; it is a good idea to double check several weeks before the tour.